boukhezzar/boubekeur/content/publication/giacomo-15/index.md

 ---
-title: A game of supply chains and an Urban Consolidation Center
+title: A game of djeha supply chains and an Urban Consolidation Center
 authors:
 - Giacomo Dalla Chiara
 - Lynette Cheah